-The University System of Georgia owns and manages over 43.6 million square feet of instructional space, much of which was constructed prior to 1970 and thus suffers from age, weather, excessive use, and technological obsolescence.
-Major Repair and Renovation (MRR) funds, which are requested annually, help preserve the value, integrity, and effectiveness of this extensive physical inventory.
+The University System of Georgia owns and manages over 48 million square feet of state funded resident instruction space.
+Since nearly half of this space was constructed prior to 1975 and over 20% prior to 1960, the portfolio has significant capital renewal needs.
+Major Repair and Renovation (MRR) funds, which are requested annually, help preserve the value, integrity, and effectiveness of this portfolio.

-The institutions use MRR funding for projects that involve major repair, replacement, or renovation of critical building systems, site components and infrastructure.
-MRR funding works in conjunction with maintenance and operations (M & O) funding and capital funding (for large or comprehensive renovation projects) to fulfill the USG institutions’ overall physical inventory stewardship responsibilities and protect the State of Georgia’s investment in higher education facilities.
+Institutions use MRR funding for projects that involve major repair, replacement, or renovation of critical building systems, site components and infrastructure.
+MRR funding works in conjunction with maintenance and operations (M&O) funding and capital funding (for large or comprehensive renovation projects) to fulfill institutional stewardship responsibilities and protect the State of Georgia’s investment in higher education facilities.

 MRR Emergency Requests